hephaestus-compiler-project/hephaestus-pldi-eval/README.md

 ## Example: Testing the Groovy compiler

+**NOTE:** At each run, `hephaestus` generates random programs.
+Therefore, you should expect to get different results at each run: some randomly generated programs might trigger unfixed compiler bugs.

 Here, we will test the Groovy compiler by employing `hephaestus`' program generator.
 Specifically, we will produce 30 test programs in batches of 10 test programs using two workers with the following command.